webmachinelearning/translation-api/README.md

 }
 ```

 Here `results` will be an array of `{ detectedLanguage, confidence }` objects, with the `detectedLanguage` field being a BCP 47 language tag and `confidence` beeing a number between 0 and 1.
-The array will be sorted by descending confidence, and the confidences will be normalized so that all confidences that the underlying model produces sum to 1, but confidences below `0.1` will be omitted.
-(Thus, the total sum of `confidence` values seen by the developer will sometimes sum to less than 1.)
+The array will be sorted by descending confidence, and the confidences will be normalized so that all confidences that the underlying model produces sum to 1, but very low confidences will be lumped together into an [`"und"`](https://www.rfc-editor.org/rfc/rfc5646.html#:~:text=*%20%20The%20'und'%20(Undetermined)%20primary,certain%20situations.) language.

-The language being unknown is represented by `detectedLanguage` being null.
-The array will always contain at least 1 entry, although it could be for the unknown (`null`) language.
+The array will always contain at least 1 entry, although it could be for the undetermined (`"und"`) language.

+For more details on the ways low-confidence results are excluded, see [the specification](https://webmachinelearning.github.io/translation-api/#note-language-detection-post-processing) and the discussion in [issue #39](https://github.com/webmachinelearning/translation-api/issues/39).

 ### Language detection with expected input languages